ronsos/Vehicle-Detection/writeup.md

 ### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 A threshold is applied to the result from the sliding windows search.
 The thresholding is set so that it only returns areas of overlapping boxes.
-These images are the same two test images as above, but now with threholding applied so that a single box is returned for each identified vehicle.
+These images are the same two test images as above, but now with thresholding applied so that a single box is returned for each identified vehicle.

 Note that, as these images show, this thresholded result does not always perfectly encompass the vehicle.
 It can be tricky to come up with a single threshold value for the entire video.
 It may be that a dynamic thresholding approach would improve performance.

+Threshold as applied to `test1.png` and `test6.png` respectively.

 ![test1][image5]
 ![test6][image6]